aminrj/aminrj.github.io/_posts/2024-08-21-api-security-considerations.md

 <!-- ![API security logging](assets/media/cloud-native/api-security-audit-logs.png) -->

-### Implementing Access Control
+### Implementing access control

-Beyond basic authentication, access control determines what actions a user can perform.
+Authentication identifies who a user is; access control determines what they can do.

 An access control list (ACL) specifies which users can access specific objects and defines the permissions for each user.

-### Avoiding Privilege Escalation
+### Avoiding privilege escalation

-Privilege escalation attacks can be mitigated by restricting the ability to grant permissions.

-Ensure that new users are not granted more permissions than the existing user who is adding them, or restrict permission-granting capabilities to users with full permissions.
+Restrict the ability to grant permissions.
+New users shouldn't receive more permissions than whoever added them, or limit permission-granting entirely to users who already hold full permissions.

 ## Securing gRPC APIs

-gRPC is an open source Remote Procedure Call(RPC) framework that can be used to build scalable and robust applications.

-gRPC APIs, unlike REST APIs, use a binary protocol (Protocol Buffers) instead of JSON and are designed for high-performance communication between services, often in microservices architectures.

-To develop secure gRPC APIs, consider the following recommendations:
+gRPC is an open source RPC framework built for high-performance service-to-service communication, common in microservices architectures.
+It uses Protocol Buffers instead of JSON, which changes some security considerations compared to REST.

+Key recommendations:

-1. **Use Mutual TLS (mTLS)**: Ensure secure communication by implementing mTLS, which not only encrypts data in transit but also authenticates both the client and the server.
+- **Use Mutual TLS (mTLS):** Encrypts data in transit and authenticates both the client and the server, not just the server.
-2. **Use Streaming Carefully**: If using gRPC's streaming capabilities, ensure proper handling of stream flow and limits to avoid resource exhaustion and ensure secure data handling.
+- **Use streaming carefully:** If using gRPC streaming, enforce flow limits to avoid resource exhaustion and keep data handling secure.
-3. **Control Service Exposure**: Only expose necessary gRPC services and methods, and ensure that internal services are not accidentally exposed to external clients.
+- **Control service exposure:** Only expose the services and methods that need to be external.
+Keep internal services internal.
-4. **Enable Logging and Monitoring**: Implement comprehensive logging and monitoring to track access patterns, detect anomalies, and facilitate auditing of gRPC calls.
+- **Enable logging and monitoring:** Track access patterns and flag anomalies to facilitate auditing of gRPC calls.

-Other controls from the REST APIs mitigations are still valid for gRPC APIs.
-This includes enforcing authentication and authorization, validating inputs and outputs, rate-limiting as well as secure handling of errors.
+Everything from the REST section applies here too: authentication, authorization, input validation, and rate-limiting.

 ## Conclusion

-API security is a multifaceted challenge that requires careful consideration of assets, security goals, and appropriate mechanisms.

-By focusing on input validation, rate-limiting, authentication, and access control, developers can create robust APIs that resist common threats and protect valuable assets.
+API security isn't one thing you implement and check off.
+It starts with knowing what you're protecting, setting clear security goals, and applying the right mechanisms.
+Input validation, rate-limiting, authentication, and access control address most common threats.
+Get those right before worrying about anything more exotic.